PK12345Me/PK12345Me/README.md

 - 👀 I’m currently building a Brkda https://apps.apple.com/ph/app/brkda/id6738939187 with the intent to disrupt nintendo and create new avenues for indie game devs and players both
 - 📫 How to reach me pandeygunner@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love Geckos and Swift and have platinumed God of War: Ragnarok and omw to do the same with elden ring and I'm love Swift (iOS)
+- ⚡ Fun fact: I love Geckos and Swift and have platinumed God of War: Ragnarok and omw to do the same with elden ring
 - 🚀 Founder of PodVoc - https://apps.apple.com/ph/app/podvoc/id6740604685

 <!---